FRBCesab/rossinante/rossinante-tuto.md

 jane@laptop:~$ ssh -p 22 jdoe@92.168.45.3
 ```

+**N.B.** `jane@laptop:~$` is the prompt of an Unix terminal.
+On Windows, it looks
+like `C:\Users\jdoe>`

+\vspace{0.45cm}

 You'll be asked to change your password.
 Enter the old password and set your new
 password (twice).
+You'll may be invited to connect a second time.
+Then, your

-Then, your prompt will look like:
+prompt will look like:

 ```sh
 jdoe@rossinante:~$
 ```

-This means that you are now connected to Rossinante under the user name `jdoe`.
+This means that you are now connected to Rossinante under the username `jdoe`.
 You can check your current directory with the command `pwd`:

 ```sh